 - If you are a male using this cream for genital warts and you have not been circumcised.

 - If you have ever had an allergic reaction to a medicine.

 - If you are taking or using any other medicines.
-This includes any medicines you have bought without a prescription, such as herbal and complementary medicines.
+This includes any medicines you have bought without a prescription, as well as herbal and complementary medicines.